-It consists of structures that are on either side of the third ventricle, and includes the thalamus, hypothalamus , epithalamus, and subthalamus.
+It consists of structures on either side of the third ventricle and includes the thalamus, hypothalamus, epithalamus, and subthalamus.

-The diencephalon is one of the main vesicles in the brain that forms during embryogenesis.
+The diencephalon is one of the central cysts in the brain that forms during embryogenesis.
 During the third week of development, a neural tube is created from the ectoderm, one of the three primary germ layers.

-It is a symmetrical midline structure of two halves, within the vertebrate brain, located between the cerebral cortex and the midbrain.
-It is the main product of the embryonic diencephalon, as first assigned by Wilhelm Hi s, Sr. in 1893.
+It is an asymmetrical midline structure of two halves within the vertebrate brain, located between the cerebral cortex and the midbrain.
+It is the main product of the embryonic diencephalon, as first assigned by Wilhelm His, Sr. in 1893.

-The thalamus is located in the forebrain, which is superior to the midbrain, near the center of the brain, with nerve fibers projecting into the cerebral cortex in all directions.
+The thalamus is located in the forebrain, which is superior to the midbrain, near the brain’s center, with nerve fibers projecting into the cerebral cortex.

-The medial surface of the thalamus constitutes the upper part of the lateral wall of the third ventricle, and is connected to the corresponding surface of the opposite thalamus by a flattened gray band, the interthalamic adhesion.
+The medial surface of the thalamus constitutes the upper part of the lateral wall of the third ventricle.
+It is connected to the corresponding character of the opposite thalamus by a flattened gray band, the interthalamic adhesion.

-In particular, each sensory system (with the exception of the olfactory system) includes a thalamic nucleus that receives sensory signals and sends them to the associated primary cortical area.
+In particular, each sensory system (except the olfactory system) includes a thalamic nucleus that receives sensory signals and sends them to the associated primary cortical area.

 For the visual system, for example, inputs from the retina are sent to the lateral geniculate nucleus of the thalamus, which in turn projects to the visual cortex in the occipital lobe.

-Similarly, the medial geniculate nucleus acts as a key auditory relay between the lower colliculus of the midbrain and the primary auditory cortex.
+Similarly, the medial geniculate nucleus acts as a critical auditory relay between the lower colliculus of the midbrain and the primary auditory cortex.

-The ventral posterior nucleus is a key somatosensory relay, sending tactile and proprioceptive information to the primary somatosensory cortex.
+The ventral posterior nucleus is a critical somatosensory relay, sending tactile and proprioceptive information to the primary somatosensory cortex.

 Thalamic nuclei have strong reciprocal connections with the cerebral cortex, forming thalamic-corticothalamic circuits that are believed to be involved with consciousness.
 Damage to the thalamus can lead to a permanent coma.